janis-commerce/magento-connector/README.md

 ```
 # Usage examples

-There is a wide variety of uses that could be given to the functionalities provided by JanisConnector, among some we present:
+There is a wide variety of uses that could be given to the functionalities provided by MagentoConnector, among some we present:

 ### 1) Splitcart
 A visual representation of the use of the splitcart would be the following: